2021–22 California Baptist Lancers women's basketball team

 The 2021–22 California Baptist Lancers women's basketball team represented California Baptist University during the 2021–22 NCAA Division I women's basketball season.
-They were led by head coach Jarrod Olson who was in his ninth season at California Baptist.
-The Lancers play their home games at the CBU Events Center in Riverside, California as members of the Western Athletic Conference.
+They were led by head coach Jarrod Olson, who was in his ninth season at California Baptist.
+The Lancers played their home games at the CBU Events Center in Riverside, California as members of the Western Athletic Conference.

-This season will be CBU's fourth of a four-year transition period from Division II to Division I. As a result, the Lancers were not eligible for NCAA postseason play.
+This was CBU's fourth year of a four-year transition period from Division II to Division I. As a result, the Lancers were not eligible for NCAA postseason play.